Gurutejareddy9/Handwritten-Digit-Classification-using-a-Shallow-Neural-Network/README.md

-# Sem 5 Deep Learning Experiments

-This repository contains the experiments for the 5th semester of my B.Sc in Data Science and Artificial Intelligence.

-## Experiments

-### Experiment 1: Handwritten Digit Classification using a Shallow Neural Network
+# Handwritten Digit Classification using a Shallow Neural Network

 *   **Objective:** To classify handwritten digits (0-9) from the MNIST dataset using a shallow feedforward neural network.
 *   **Dataset:** MNIST (Modified National Institute of Standards and Technology) dataset